scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 As described previously, the SCION's control-plane PKI lays the foundation for the authentication procedures in SCION.
 It provides each AS within a specific ISD with a certified key pair.
 These keys enable the authentication of all control-plane messages - every AS and endpoint can verify all control-plane messages by following the certificate chain.

 The relying party MUST be able to discover and obtain new or updated cryptographic material.
 For the control plane messages, this is simplified by the observation that the sender of a message (e.g. of a path construction beacon during path exploration or a path segment during a path lookup) always has all the cryptographic material to verify it.
 Thus, the receiver can always immediately obtain all the cryptographic material from the message originator.
 As the corresponding PKI messaging thus only occurs when the control plane is already communicating, these requests to obtain cryptographic material are not prone to additional denial of service attacks.
-We therefore refer to {{I-D.dekater-scion-controlplace}} for a more detailed description of DoS vulnerabilities of control-plane messages.
+We therefore refer to {{.dekater-scion-controlplace}} for a more detailed description of DoS vulnerabilities of control-plane messages.

 For certificate renewal, on the other hand, this does not apply.
 Denial of Service on the CA infrastructure or on the communication links from the individual ASes to the CA, could be used by an attacker to prevent victim ASes from renewing their certificates, halting the path discovery process.